SFDO-Community-Sprints/DataGenerationToolkit/README.md

 ### Snowfakery Recipes

 Our largest project is our collection of Snowfakery recipes meant to be used for learning and extensions.
-There are recipes for Salesforce Core, NPSP, EDA, and several open source commons projects.
+There are recipes to generate test data for Salesforce Core, NPSP, EDA, and several open source commons projects.

 ### Guides